emberjs/rfcs/text/0000-tracked-properties.md

    the `Config` service (assuming this the first time it has ever been accessed).
 The service's init hook kicks off an async request to get the configuration from a remote URl.
-2. The tracked `pollInterval` property first accesses the service injection, which is a computed property.
+2. The `pollInterval` property first accesses the service injection when rendered, which is a computed property.
 The property is detected and added to the tracked stack.
 3. We then access the plain, undecorated `polling` object.
 Because it is is not tracked and not a computed property, tracked does not know that it could update in the future.